 There are plenty of different types of HD cameras out there on the market today that are packed with features at increasingly affordable prices.
 If you don’t currently own a camera, take a look at our list of different types of HD cameras to get a sense of precisely what camera best suits you.

-With an HD camera in hand, you need a capture device to capture the camera’s signal (such as AV.io HD) and either a hardware or software encoder to encode and deliver the content to your selected social platform.
+With an HD camera in hand, you need a capture device to capture the camera’s signal (such as AV.io HD) and a software encoder to encode and deliver the content to your selected social platform.

 Use case 3: Streaming multiple HD cameras (or sources) with live switching